salaboy/drools-workshop/README.md

 Here are some projects for a basic to intermediate Drools Workshop

 - my-first-drools-project: basic project created from a maven archetype, for more info about how to create the project look here: http://salaboy.com/2015/10/20/back-to-the-basics-getting-started-with-drools-6-3-0-final/ and for tests using arquillian look here: http://salaboy.com/2015/10/21/back-to-the-basics-2-testing-rules-with-arquillian-basics/
+- drools-rules-example: here you can find some rule examples, starting with basic rules against a very simple model
 - drools-kie-ci-example: very simple project using kie-ci to resolve KJars using maven, for more information look at: http://salaboy.com/2015/10/23/back-to-basics-3-using-drools-kie-ci-continuous-integration/
 - drools-rest-swarm: Different examples for exposing Rules via REST endpoints using Wildfly Swarm: for more information look here: http://salaboy.com/2015/10/27/back-to-basics-4-exposing-our-rules-via-rest-jax-rs-using-wildfly-swarm/ for bundling our service using Docker look at: http://salaboy.com/2015/10/29/back-to-basics-5-cloud-rules-drools-docker/
   -   drools-user-*: basic example:  http://salaboy.com/2015/10/27/back-to-basics-4-exposing-our-rules-via-rest-jax-rs-using-wildfly-swarm/